The Surprising Reason Why You Should Never Re-Wash Bagged Salad

-Salad season arrived right after New Year’s Eve, along with lofty goals to eat healthier in 2018.
+Salad season may feel like it’s behind us, but — as anyone with goals to eat more greens knows — a salad can be just as satisfying in the winter if you know what to put into it.
 But even though your veggies seem innocuous, you still need to take precautions when preparing them, just as you would with meat.

-For the past few weeks, an E. coli outbreak linked to romaine lettuce has been making headlines in both Canada and the United States.
-According to a public health notice from the Government of Canada, Health Canada and the CDC are investigating 41 cases of E. coli O157.
-Two people have died, one in Canada and one in the U.S.
+Lately, an E. coli outbreak linked to romaine lettuce has been making headlines in both Canada and the United States.
+According to a public health notice from the Government of Canada released yesterday, Health Canada and the CDC are investigating in Ontario and Quebec, and a number of U.S. states.

-Last month, Sobeys pulled romaine lettuce from all of its store shelves and Health Canada recommends those who live in Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador avoid the popular leafy green.

 Despite researching food-borne illnesses for a living, Farber says produce in Canada is safe to consume overall, as long as you’re mindful of how you prepare it before digging in.
 We asked him for a few tips on how to stay safe when getting your health fix.